NickHardeman/ofxFBX/README.md

 Updated to maintain the hierarchy of the fbx file.
 Added getter / search functions.
 Not compatible with older versions of the addon.
-Currently supporting OSX, iOS and Windows Visual Studio.
+Currently supporting OSX, iOS, Windows Visual Studio and Linux.
 Tested with OF >= v0.10.
 Please check older releases for compatibility with older versions of OF.
+Linux support thanks to @themancalledjakob

 Features include:
 * Multiple Animations with individual control